-LEGISLATIVE ACTIVITY IN 2020
+LEGISLATIVE ACTIVITY IN 2021

-In 2020, five laws were passed that meet the criteria for the basic safety laws included in this report.
-One was repealed.
+In 2021, two laws were passed that meet the criteria for the basic safety laws included in this report.

-While other legislative activity occurred throughout the states, for purposes of this report only laws that meet the optimal law criteria, as defined on pages 12 and 13, are listed.
+While other legislative activity occurred throughout the states, for purposes of this report only laws that meet the optimal law criteria, as defined on pages 13 and 14, are listed.
 Note: Laws that do not meet the optimal law criteria, including laws subject only to secondary enforcement, are not included in the legislative activity summary.